vedant343/CurSingh/README.md

-# 🌐 Real-Time Cursors Web App
+# 🌐 CurSingh-Real-Time Cursors Web App

 This project is a web application that enables multiple users to interact in real-time using cursors.
 Users can collaborate and engage with each other through the platform.